n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.copper.md

 # Copper

-The Copper node allows you to automate work in the Copper platform and integrate Copper with other applications. n8n has built-in support for a wide range of Copper features, which includes basic operations like getting, updating, deleting, and creating companies, customer sources, leads, projects and tasks.
+The Copper node allows you to automate work in the Copper platform and integrate Copper with other applications. n8n has built-in support for a wide range of Copper features, including getting, updating, deleting, and creating companies, customer sources, leads, projects and tasks.

 On this page, you'll find a list of operations the Copper node supports and links to more resources.